plzin/plzin.github.io/posts/perm-poly.md

 </div>

 The first part follows from the theorem on reduced binary polynomials.
-By the *Characterization of Binary Permutation Polynomials* $a_i$ has to be odd, which excludes half of the functions.
+By the *Characterization of Binary Permutation Polynomials*,
+$a_i$ has to be odd, which excludes half of the functions.
 The sums $a_2+a_4+\dots$ and $a_3+a_5+\dots$ have to be even which exclude half again respectively, so overall an eighth of the polynomial functions are permutations.
 <div class="qed-line"></div>